-The London-based design label has unveiled a revamped victoriabeckham.com featuring e-commerce.
-With the relaunch of her website, Beckham’s customers in the UK, North America and Europe can now buy directly from the company online.
+Victoria Beckham has unveiled a revamped victoriabeckham.com featuring e-commerce.
+Beckham’s customers in the UK, North America and Europe can now buy directly from the company online.

-According to Victoria Beckham CEO Zach Duane, about 20% of Beckham’s current sales come from online, via third-party stores like thecorner.com and net-à-porter.
+According to Victoria Beckham CEO Zach Duane, about 20 percent of Beckham’s current sales come from online, via third-party stores like thecorner.com and net-à-porter.

 “That statistic alone makes it an important next step for us.
 When you think about opening your first physical shop, you come to the point of view that e-commerce allows you to service a global customer.
 We sell to over 54 countries, and we have a very even distribution across those counties,” he told WWD.